ItDragClick/Password-Generator/README.md

 # Password-Generator
-This is the better version of password generator from my old one.
+This is better version of password generator from my old one.
+Because It has only one file no need to install just open it;
+It has GUI and you only need to click generate button to generate password then click "Copy Password" buttion.